-THE BRITISH: consist of British Regulars (numbered in red plate, with regimental flag), Colonial Regulars (numbered in orange plate, with flag), Colonial Militia (place named in brown plate) and Rangers (round-shaped, Rogers', Gorham's, the 80th, named, in green plate).
+THE BRITISH: consist of British Regulars (numbered in red plate, with regimental flag), Colonial Regulars (numbered in orange plate, with flag), Colonial Militia (place named in brown plate) and Rangers (Rogers', Gorham's, the 80th, named, in green plate).
 Each piece represents a battalion of about 600 men.
 There are also 5 British Naval pieces: two Naval Squadrons, a Troop Convoy, an Appointments and Supply Convoy and a Sea Lift/Amphibious counter.
-Each piece represents about 500 men.

 THE FRENCH: consist of French Regulars (named, with regimental flag, in blue plate), Colonial Regulars (called Troupes de Marine, by company, with regimental flag, light-blue plate.
-Also includes garrisons of Québec and Louisbourg), Colonial Militia, (place named in brown plate), Couriers de Bois (round-shaped, French 'Rangers', named in green plate).
+Also includes garrisons of Québec and Louisbourg), Colonial Militia, (place named in brown plate), Couriers de Bois (French 'Rangers', named in green plate).
 There are also 4 French naval pieces; a naval squadron, a privateer, a troop convoy and a gifts and supply convoy.
-Each piece represents about 500 men.

-THE INDIGENOUS: all are round-shaped pieces.
-They consist of thirty named tribes.
+THE INDIANS: consist of twenty six named and numbered tribes.
 Pieces 1-6 are the Iroquois (named, purple plate) and are covered under special rules.
 They exist in both red (British-aligned) and Blue (French-aligned) counters.
+There are the 24 non-confederated tribes, in green counters (named, plate in green color), which can be used by the French.

-There are the 24 non-confederated tribes, in green round-shaped counters (named, plate in green color), which can be used by the French.
 Each piece represents about 500 warriors.